SupakornPholsiri/SupakornPholsiri.github.io/blog/writing_arduino_programs_in_wokwi.md

 For the next two programs we are going to create an OOP version of Program #1 and Program #2 using Pin class to control pins
 ### Pin.h (The header file)
-This is the class declaration for when your programs use the Pin class
+This is the class declaration for when your programs use the Pin class.
+Including the arduino header file is neccessary because we are going to use basic arduino functions in out Pin class.
 ```CPP
 #ifndef PIN_H
 #define PIN_H